Students

 5. Entrants must be enrolled as a full-time student during the eligibility period

-6. Students may enter work that was produced as a class assignment, extra-curricular assignment or in conjunction with their academic experience.
+6. Students may enter work that was produced as a class assignment, extra-curricular assignment or in conjunction with their academic experience under an advisor’s guidance.

 7. Students who perform professional work may enter their work in the professional awards competition, provided they meet all eligibility requirements.